 The galaxy bias is the degree to which the density of galaxies does not reflect the density of dark matter.
-Given the larger mass of dark matter than stars, galaxies are expected to be in the region of dark matter and are used as a proxy in studies locating dark matter.
+Given that the total mass of dark matter far exceeds that of stars, galaxies are expected to be within regions of dark matter and are used as a proxy in studies of the location of dark matter.
 Surveys of dark matter over time have been done by counting and sizing distant galaxies.

-To put it another way, as dark matter is an explanation for the observable dynamics of galaxies and galaxy clusters, sufficient study of a galaxy yields the theorized amount of dark matter, but this amount is not consistently reflected by the size of the galaxy or density of galaxies in a region.
+However, estimating the a region's dark matter density by multiplying the mass of the region's galaxies by a single ratio is merely a rough estimate, which varies in accuracy.
+Dark matter is the explanation for the observable dynamics of galaxies and galaxy clusters and sufficient study of a galaxy yields the theorized amount of dark matter, but this amount is not consistently reflected by the size of the galaxy or density of galaxies in a region.